 Harvard Square supports a number of residents in existing buildings.
 The vitality of the neighborhood would be enhanced by additional residential development in buildings that are appropriate in scale, density and appearance.

 Residential Development.
-Enhance the all-hours neighborhood quality of Harvard Square by supporting existing residential uses and encouraging additional residential units in mixed-use buildings d.
+Enhance the all-hours neighborhood quality of Harvard d.
 Transportation; pedestrian safety (Goal #9)